Can clonidine cause night terrors

 Regulation of sleep stages Nighttime awakenings

-See also Clonidine qtc prolongation
+See also Clonidine 25 mg side effects

 Overall, understanding the effects of clonidine on sleep patterns is crucial for healthcare providers and patients to make informed decisions about its use and to optimize the management of sleep disturbances.